JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.ClassLibrary/Master/p1/v1/README.md

 ## Postrequisites

 ﻿
-- Clean and rebuild each project markdown after making changes to ensure includes are properly configured.
+- Clean and rebuild each project after making changes to ensure includes are properly configured.

 [Back to Top](#table-of-contents)